Miroslav Navratil

-Miroslav (Friedrich) Navratil (19 July 1893 – 7 June 1947) was a Croatian soldier, pilot, and general who served in the armies of Austria-Hungary, the Kingdom of Yugoslavia, and the Independent State of Croatia.
+Miroslav (Friedrich) Navratil (19 July 1893 – 7 June 1947) was a Croatian army general who served in the armies of Austria-Hungary, the Kingdom of Yugoslavia, and the Independent State of Croatia.

 Until the end of World War I

 Navratil was born in Sarajevo in the Condominium of Bosnia and Herzegovina.
 He attended high school in Sarajevo, and finished cadet's school in Graz.
 In World War I he served in the Austro-Hungarian Armed Forces, as a fighter pilot in the Imperial and Royal Aviation Troops.
 While on the Eastern and Italian fronts, he scored a victory with Flik 41J on 14 April 1918, before assuming command of Flik 3J on 9 June 1918.
 Flying Albatros D.IIIs, he scored nine more victories.

 He attained the rank of Oberleutnant.
 His victory string ran until 31 August, when he downed a Bristol F.2 Fighter, but lost all four of his inexperienced wingmen in the process.
 Navratil blamed himself for their loss.
 He largely removed himself from combat operations.
 On 21 October, during a test flight of an Albatros D.III, his seat broke, and he was injured in the resultant crash landing.
 He did not recover before the Armistice.